JonoHall/Laravel-Vite-Codespaces/README.md

-How to run a vanilla install of Laravel and Vite asset bundling on a Github Codespaces instance.
+How to run a vanilla install of Laravel and a package that utilizes Vite asset bundling on a Github Codespaces instance.

 ## Step 1 - vite.config.js